hoaraujerome/devops_cicd/README.md

-# Jenkins server on EC2 instance provisioned by Terraform with Packer and Ansible (DEVOPS Portfolio Project)
+# Jenkins server on EC2 instance provisioned by Terraform with Packer and Ansible

 ## Packer
 ![Packer](/misc/devops_cicd-Packer.jpg)